 First, some of their techniques range from questionable to pure crap.
 Also, they can tend to instill a false confidence.
 So I’ve alway figured my job is to be as real as possible and give you the advice and options that are going to give you your best shot.

-Fundamental hitting and strikes is important and very useful, especially to the right targets.
+Fundamental hitting and striking is important and very useful, especially to the right targets.
 But it takes quite a lot of practice to get powerful at hitting and smooth in your technique.

 And you really can’t depend on hitting if you are in a bad spot.